-Social Security and Disability recipients who are eligible for the payment will get the stimulus checks/payments deposited the same way they currently get SSI and SSDI payments.
+Social Security Retirees and Disability recipients who are eligible for the payment will get the stimulus checks/payments deposited the same way they currently get their payments.

 Given over 120 million Americans could be eligible for the payment, it will take a while to process the stimulus checks.

-How will child support arrears be impacted with stimulus check
+How will child support arrears and payments be impacted with stimulus check?

 Updating Direct Deposit Information

 This question has come up a lot in the hundreds of comments to this article.
-The IRS has confirmed that the Treasury plans to setup a website and app for individuals to provide their banking information to the IRS online, so that individuals can receive payments immediately as opposed to checks in the mail.
-I will add the link to that website when available – but please be aware of scams trying to get your payment information.
+The IRS has setup a portal for individuals to provide their updated banking information to receive payments via direct deposit as opposed to checks in the mail.

 The IRS does recommend that 2018 Filers who need to change their account information or mailing address, file 2019 taxes electronically as soon as possible.
 That is the only way to let us know your new information..